Julius-Ulee/Announcements-Anime/README.md

 <table align="center">
 <tr>
 <td>📔 Publish Date :</td>
-<td align="center">7/3/2025</td>
+<td align="center">7/4/2025</td>
 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/GX9U349V5/after-the-storm">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/G0DUMX4Q4/im-seen-as-a-beautiful-girl-and-abducted">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">“All of us will work together and become one unit.”
-Suzuri-led GRAVEL resolves to walk<br>a different path “together” as they take the extended hand of Roppo Ichiza.
-Shizuka, whose<br>decision would have made everyone sad, sincerely apologizes and expresses her gratitude to Tsubakino and<br>Kanji.
-Just then, as they have reconciled and everyone’s feelings are in sync, a former<br>Furin student named Endo, covered in tattoos from his back to his shoulders and arms,<br>appears.</p>
+<p align="center">Four years have passed since the war with the Empire of Aligot.
+Emil and Belle<br>have grown up and grown cozy, while Roland and Francette are now engaged.
+Tired of<br>being the only bachelorette, Kaoru decides to move on in search of a husband...</p>
 </td>
 </tr>
 </table>